krishnagopika/trng-1903-1904/week-6/day2.md

 **Runtime API:** an HTTP API for custom runtimes to receive invocation events from Lambda and send response data back within the Lambda execution environment.

-**Extentions API:**Lambda function authors use extensions to integrate Lambda with their preferred tools for monitoring, observability, security, and governance.c
+**Extentions API:** Lambda function authors use extensions to integrate Lambda with their preferred tools for monitoring, observability, security, and governance.c

 **Telemetry API**: Using the Lambda Telemetry API, your extensions can directly receive telemetry data from Lambda.
 During function initialization and invocation, Lambda automatically captures telemetry, such as logs, platform metrics, and platform traces.

-## SDK (Software development Kit)

-- AWS SDK is used to perform actions n AWS directly from application code (without using CLI).
-- Python SDK is boto 3, AWS CLI is written in boto 3.
-- If a region is not specified or configured "us-east-1" is choosen by default.

 # Function Handler (Python Handler)